Kizaki

 return ok({ received: true });

-- keep route declarations short and structural
+• Keep route declarations short and structural

-- group by path prefix and auth model
+• Group by path prefix and auth model

-nonefor webhook-style verification flows - keep heavy business logic in reusable server code, not inline in handlers
+• Keep business logic in reusable server code, not inline in handlers

 Related docs: